Karleener/FreeDcpPlayer/README.md

 For beta tester : in case of problem, you can send me the file freedcpplayer.log to the email adresse  : karleener at orange.fr

+Minor modifications 22/03/22 - version 0.4.3
+- added fast navigation with page up and page down keys (10% of reel duration)
+- navigation with left and right keys are now 5% of reel duration
+- disable the possibility to quit the interface while player is running: use have to end the player first using 'esc'.
+- added openjpeg licence which is used by Nvidia nvjpeg2000 library